acceleratingtothefuture/Repo-For-Professor-Danish-Khan/data structures/w4/Activity 4a Sorting II.md

 ## Task 1: "Proof that, under the average-case scenario, the insertion sort has a time complexity of O(N<sup>2</sup>).
 Draw a clear figure and show all the operations clearly."

 To understand the average case, let's compare it to the best case and worst case.
 Consider the best case.
+Notice how each comparison gives i > (i - 1) and no further swapping or comparison is needed.

 <img width="1022" height="901" alt="Untitled" src="https://github.com/user-attachments/assets/cb479b20-f242-4312-b148-7d1bc2d2792d" />

+Let's calculate the time complexity of the best case.

 So for each element of N elements, we just compare it, see that it doesn't need to be swapped, and continue.
 So for each N, we always do one step.